TEMOS: Generating diverse human motions from textual descriptions: Experiments

 \textbf{Variational design.} First, we `turn off' the variational property of our generative model and synthesize a single motion per text.
 Instead of two learnable distribution tokens as in Figure~\ref{fig:model}, we use one learnable \textit{embedding} token from which we directly obtain the latent vector using the corresponding encoder output (hence removing sampling).
 We removed all the KL losses such that the model becomes deterministic, and keep the embedding similarity loss to learn the joint latent space.
 In Table~\ref{tab:variational}, we report performance metrics with this approach and see that we already obtain competitive performance with the deterministic version of our model, demonstrating the improvements from our temporal sequence modeling approach compared to previous works.

 As noted earlier, our variational model can produce multiple generations for the same text, and a single random sample may not necessarily match the ground truth.
 In Table~\ref{tab:variational}, we report results for one generation from a random $z$ noise vector, or generating from the zero-vector that represents the mean of the latent space ($z=\vec{0}$); both perform similarly.
 To assess the performance with multiple generations, we randomly sample 10 latent vectors per text, and provide two evaluations.
 First, we compare each of the 10 generations to the single ground truth, and average over all generations (10 random avg).
 Second, we record the performance of the motion that best matches to the ground truth out of the 10 generations (10 random best).
-As expected, Table~\ref{tab:variational} shows improvements with the latter.
-We refer to \if\sepappendix1{Section~A.4} \else{Section~\ref{app:subsec:vae_sampling}} \fi for different values for the number of generations.
+As expected, Table~\ref{tab:variational} shows improvements with the latter (see \if\sepappendix1{Appendix~A.5} \else{Appendix~\ref{app:subsec:vae_sampling}} \fi for more values for the number of latent vectors).

 \textbf{Architectural and loss components.} Next, we investigate which component is most responsible for the performance improvement over the state of the art, since even the deterministic variant of our model outperforms previous works.
 Table~\ref{tab:architecture} reports the performance by removing one component at each row.
 The APE root joint performance drops from 0.96 to i) 1.44 using GRUs instead of Transformers; ii) 1.18 without the motion encoder (using only one KL loss); iii) 1.09 without the cross-modal embedding loss; iv) 1.05 without the Gaussian priors; v) 0.99 without the cross-modal KL losses.
 Note that the cross-modal framework originates from JL2P~\cite{Ahuja2019Language2PoseNL}.
 While we observe slight improvement with each of the cross-modal terms, we notice that the model performance is already satisfactory even without the motion encoder.
 We therefore conclude that the main improvement stems from the improved non-autoregressive Transformer architecture, and removing each of the other components (4 KL loss terms, motion encoder, embedding similarity) also slightly degrades performance.